-Each month, our servant ministry at Cookeville First focuses on a specific area of service, around which our servant ministries revolve.
-Below are the service areas of emphasis for the coming year.
+Each month, Cookeville First focuses on a specific area of service.
+Below are the areas of emphasis for the year.

 April – Wesley Foundation & Earth Day